 This is a very common SEO FAQ, Local SEO is referring to the map search.
 If you have a physical location this is where you can really get a low hanging fruit that’s available through the map search.
 The map search is basically “Keyword + Area”.
 For example, “real estate agents in Atlanta” or “plumbers near me.”
-Some people call it map based search.
+Some people call it map-based search.
 Some people call it Google my business because that’s actually where you put your business there.

 There’s another episode on this.
 Basically, when you register your business with Google it registers your name, your address, and your phone number, as well as your Web site.
 Once you’ve registered that at Google my business it becomes basically like a link or call it a citation or you can call it a NAP.
-In order to rank for that it has a bunch of different factors just like a piece of content a page of content has a bunch of different factors that page needs to have.
-For it to rank on the map you need to have a citation which you can get by going to directories.
+In order to rank for that, it has a bunch of different factors just like a piece of content a page of content has a bunch of different factors that page needs to have.
+For it to rank on the map you need to have a citation that you can get by going to directories.

 You also want to get reviews.
 Google is probably the most important because it’s where most people search that’s where they search first (and it’s where they see the map).
 After reviews, it’s all about the extra stuff like your content such as photos.
 The last thing is to make sure your landing page or your website that you’re using in your citation matches up with your keyword.
 For example, if you were using “real estate agent in Ann Arbor” then you’d want to make sure your page was about Ann Arbor real estate.

 I think there’s an excellent question (another common SEO FAQ).
 The reality of the answer is likely closer to 3 to 6 months.
 That’s not to say you couldn’t see the result sooner.
-I have one client that you know he’s seeing amazing results in 30 days.
+I have one real estate seo client that you know he’s seeing amazing results in 30 days.
 But that is not typical.
 I’ve got another client and we’re going on for six months and she’s not saying anything yet.
 We see traffic we see rankings but we don’t see leads yet.
 It’s a constant process to diagnose.
 There are so many factors that can go into how long it could take.

 19 percent of all searches are questions, this why we made an SEO FAQ episode!
-A feature snippet is basically an answer to a question.
+A featured snippet is basically an answer to a question.
 You could create a question post and then answer the questions sort of concisely in a sort of paragraph format with a header and then and then expand on that question.
 (Very similar to this page) One of the best places to go to see the kind of questions that you might want to answer is called answer the public.
 If you’re trying to go after feature snippets, you can also use a tool like semrush to see if the questions that you’re asking are worth targeting and do they have a feature snippet that’s available.